brendonparker/homebridge-particle-bp/Readme.md

 Type `systemctl status homebridge` to check the status of the service.

-Type `journalctl -f -u homebridge` to view the logs
+Type `journalctl -f -u homebridge` or `journalctl -u homebridge -S '20 seconds ago'` to view the logs